Quarterpie3141/Kubernetes-install-script/README.md

 # Kubernetes Installation Script

-This Bash script automates the setup of a Kubernetes node, either as a control plane or a worker node, on debian based linux distros that use the `apt` package manager.
+This Bash script automates the setup of a Kubernetes node, either as a control plane or a worker node, on Debian-based Linux distributions that use the `apt` package manager.
 The script allows you to customise the necessary settings to bootstrap or join your node to a kubernetes cluster

 ## Features

 - **Control Plane or Worker Node Setup**: Option to configure the node as a control plane or a worker node.
-- **Option to Initalise a High Avalibilty Cluster**: You can point you control plane endpoint to a  virtual ip for highly avalible clusters.
+- **Option to Initalise a High Availability Cluster**: You can point your control plane endpoint to a  virtual ip for highly avalible clusters.
-- **Container Runtime Configuration**: Supports `cri-o`, `containerd`, or other container runtimes(you will have to manually install the neccessary files for other ontainer runtimes).
+- **Container Runtime Configuration**: Supports `cri-o`, `containerd`, or other container runtimes(you will have to manually install the necessary files for other container runtimes).
 - **CNI Setup**: Automatic setup for Calico or manual setup for other CNIs.
 - **Firewall Configuration**: Installs and configures UFW with necessary Kubernetes ports.
 - **Kubernetes Installation**: Installs specific versions of Kubernetes components (`kubeadm`, `kubelet`, `kubectl`).